Joyful Balance

 • Serve and enjoy!
 Top with a few blueberries, if desired.

-• To reheat, place baked oatmeal on microwave safe plate/bowl and microwave for a few seconds, until warmed.
+• To reheat, place a serving of baked oatmeal on microwave safe plate/bowl and microwave for a few seconds, until warmed.

 Notes

-• * Plant Milk: I have used both oat milk and almond milk in this recipe, though I suspect that any plant milk of your choosing should work.
+* Plant Milk: I have used both oat milk and almond milk in this recipe, though any plant milk of your choosing should work.

 Happy brunch, friends!
 If you made this recipe don't forget to tag me (@joyfulbalanceofficial) on facebook or instagram so we can share our mutual excitement of yummy breakfast foods.